miguelavaqrod/pptpinmacos/README.md

 1. It does not respond to CTRL+Z or similar... so I kill it from another Terminal window.
 2. It does not modify your default routes, so you can still surf the web and similar.
+3. Thanks Apple for not deleting the PPPD daemon!!!

 Regards.